Alex Parks: Biography

 Alex Parks was born in July 1984 and was raised in the village of Mount Hawke, Cornwall.
 She is the youngest of four siblings.
 Parks attended college at The Hub in St Austell.

 Parks began fronting a local band, One Trick Pony, which performed mostly cover songs by artists such as Joni Mitchell, Ani Di Franco and Michelle Branch.
-For two years they played in bars around Cornwall, but the momentum of the band gradually ran down, leaving Parks in her bedroom with a four-track tape machine and a bunch of her own songs-in-progress.
+For two years they played in bars around Cornwall, but the momentum of the band gradually ran down, leaving Parks in her bedroom with a four-track tape machine and a bunch of her songs-in-progress.

 Parks initially planned to move to Amsterdam to learn the art of clowning, but her career path changed when her father submitted an application for the second season of the BBC Television series, Fame Academy.

 Parks is gay and before entering Fame Academy had a long-term girlfriend from Newquay.

 Fame Academy

 Having been prompted by her father to take part in auditions for the show, which threw her in amongst 12,000 hopefuls, the 18-year-old Alex found herself the youngest student chosen for the two-month stay at Witanhurst House in north London.

 The final showdown between Parks and Alistair Griffin was screened live and generated so many angry messages from viewers after Daniel Bedingfield who duetted with both finalists, made his feelings clear by urging viewers that they should "just vote for Alex".
 This outburst by Bedingfield led to claims of favouritism.
 The BBC was forced to close down the Points of View message boards as negative messages flooded the board.
 Bedingfield made a public apology to Griffin for his behaviour and outburst.
 The actual voting figures have never been publicly released.
 Parks went on to win the show.